hashicorp/terraform-provider-azurerm/website/docs/r/storage_container.html.markdown

 * `id` - The ID of the Storage Container.

-* `has_immutability_policy` - Is there an Immutibility Policy configured on this Storage Container?
+* `has_immutability_policy` - Is there an Immutability Policy configured on this Storage Container?

 * `has_legal_hold` - Is there a Legal Hold configured on this Storage Container?